dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

 Configure New Use Case
 ^^^^^^^^^^^^^^^^^^^^^^

+If creating a new MET tool wrapper use case, in the MET tool name sub-directory (parm/use_cases/met_tool_wrapper/<MET TOOL NAME>), each use case should have the following:

+* A METplus configuration file where the MET tool name follows PascalCase, e.g. GridStat.conf or ASCII2NC.conf.
+  If the use case uses a Python embedding script, it should be indicasted in the by adding "_python_embedding" to the MET tool name. e.g. GridStat_python_embedding.conf

-In the category sub-directory (parm/use_cases/model_applications/<CATEGORY>), each use case should have the following:
+If creating a new model applications use case, in the category sub-directory (parm/use_cases/model_applications/<CATEGORY>), each use case should have the
+following:

 * A METplus configuration file named
   \<MET-TOOL\>_fcst\<FCST\>_obs\<OBS\>_cilmo\<CLIMO\>\<DESCRIPTOR\>.conf where